 Myth #4: 5G won’t impact Disaster Recovery

-New technologies such as 5G networks, currently being rolled out in many North American markets, may improve end user connectivity.
+New technologies such as 5G networks, currently being rolled out in many North American markets, may improve end-user connectivity.
 A 5G network can achieve up to 100 gigabytes per second, compared to 1 gigabyte for 4G.
-While actual speeds may be slower, 5G nevertheless provides much faster performance than 4G, as well as the ability to prioritize bandwidth for different types of traffic–a key advantage for ensuring videoconferencing and other latency sensitive data is given priority.
+While actual speeds may be slower, 5G nevertheless provides much faster performance than 4G.
+It also offers the ability to prioritize bandwidth for different types of traffic–a key advantage for ensuring videoconferencing and other latency-sensitive data is given priority.
 In a sudden disaster, like a Covid-19 shutdown, 5G can ensure that workers have sufficient bandwidth to do their jobs.

 “I don’t think I’d be able to work over 4G, with WebEx conferences and running many of the applications I use,” he said.
 “With 5G, you don’t have to worry about each individual worker getting clogged up on their cable connection.”